-K indicates that the previous command/command set has been accepted.
+- K indicates that the previous command/command set has been accepted. - E indicates an error has been detected in the previous command string. - ? indicates that command is unrecognised. - P indicates that a message has been received but NOT actioned because the instrument is in the conditioning mode.

-- E indicates a parameter or communications error has been detected in the previous command string. - ? indicates that the command is unrecognised. - P indicates that a message has been received but NOT actioned because the instrument is in the conditioning mode a returns the key status examples:
+a returns the key status